 A regular payment using a credit card account is called a ‘recurring payment’ and there is a different process for cancelling this type of payment.
 Depending on the terms of the credit card, a person may be able to cancel payment directly with the bank, but a person may also be required to contact the merchant to withdraw the authority.
 The bank should also be informed of the withdrawal of the authority.
 If future payments are deducted from the card, the person should ask the bank to chargeback the payments.

 Raising a problem with the bank or credit union as soon as possible increases the chance of the problem being resolved satisfactorily.
 If the problem does not get resolved directly with the provider, account holders have a number of options.
-For further information seeComplaints against banking and financial services.
+For further information seeComplaints against banking, financial services, insurance companies and super funds.